Apply by September 29

 Online rating and review of the funding sources including VCs: http://thefunded.com/

 Information on the components of a good business plan can be found at: http://www.bplans.com/

 Blogs on emerging technologies/products: http://venturebeat.com/

 Forum for Women Entrepreneurs (FWE) fosters, supports and promotes entrepreneurship for women. http://www.fwe.ca/

 Silicon Valley Forum (SVForum) sponsors Special Interest Groups (SIGs), monthly dinner meetings, free business clinics, seminars and electronic forums.

-CONFLICTS OF INTEREST IN LICENSING
+TECH TRANSFER AND CONFLICTS OF INTEREST IN LICENSING

 The Technology Transfer Department has a webpage covering Berkeley Lab Conflict of Interest in Licensing policies.